 CI Platforms

 On CI platforms, ABQ is deployed as a binary.
-ABQ should run on all CI platforms, and ABQ provides a dedicated integration for GitHub actions.
+ABQ should run on all CI platforms, and ABQ provides a dedicated integration for Mint as well as GitHub Actions.
 We're adding support for dedicated integrations on additional CI platforms.
 Please let us know if you'd like to request support for a specific CI platform.